submitter123/llm_intervention/README.md

-# Intervention Experiments on Large Language Models
+# Polysemantic Intervention on Large Language Models
 ## Steering with feature direction

 ## Steering with token gradient vector